Organizational and Practical Information

 - Add accessibility awareness training for customer service staff.

 Training is, of course, vital for your in-house and 3rd party contacts in order for your accessibility policy to be successful.
-Inclusive Publishing has a number of training resources and there are also a number of useful xerte training modules on the Accessible Books Consortium site that can be read very quickly and will help to improve the general understanding of what is required.
+Inclusive Publishing has a number of training resources that will help to get you started, most notably the Introduction to Accessible Publishing course on the DAISY Learning Platform.